MicrosoftDocs/quantum-docs/articles/provider-ionq.md

 #### Enabling error mitigation

 > [!NOTE]
-> *Debiasing* is enabled by default on Aria systems, and disabled by default on Harmony systems.
+> *Debiasing* is enabled by default on Aria and Forte systems, and disabled by default on Harmony systems.

 On Azure Quantum, error mitigation can be enabled or disabled for jobs submitted with Q# or with Qiskit.